LeandrAnders0n/marketplace/README.md

 Integrate an advanced ML model for product recommendation and category prediction.

 ### Requirements
-- Train or use a pre-trained ML model to recommend products based on user behavior (collaborative filtering or content-based filtering).
+- Train or use a pre-trained ML model for product recommendations (collaborative filtering or content-based filtering).
-- Train or use a pre-trained ML model to predict the category of a product based on its description.
+- Train or use a pre-trained ML model to predict product categories based on descriptions.
 - Create endpoints in Laravel to handle product recommendations and category predictions.
 - Ensure scalability and performance of the ML integration.

-## ML Model for Product Recommendation
+### ML Model for Product Recommendation

 1. **Model Training**:
-   - Use a pre-trained model or train a model using collaborative filtering or content-based filtering techniques.
+   - Use or train a model with collaborative filtering or content-based filtering techniques.
-   - Train the model using historical user behavior data.
+   - Utilize historical user behavior data for training.

 2. **Model Deployment**:
    - Save the trained model and integrate it into the Laravel backend.